BunnyCCCC/Web-Crawler-Search-Engine/README.txt

     11.fruit-crawler.js to crawl the fruits page.
     12.fruit-pagerank.js to calculate the pagerank for fruits data.
-    13.personal_crawler.js to crawl the personal choice of website.(https://carleton.ca) 14.personal_pagerank.js to calculate the pagerank for personals data in database A1.
+    13.personal_crawler.js to crawl the personal choice of website.(https://carleton.ca) 14.personal_pagerank.js to calculate the pagerank for personals data in database crawledpages.
     15.personal_index.json (each time you run app.js, it will generate new personal_index.json)